boxyhq/saas-starter-kit/README.md

 ## Features

 - Create account
+- Sign in with Email and Password
-- Sign in via Magic Link
+- Sign in with Magic Link
-- Sign via SAML SSO
+- Sign in with SAML SSO
 - Directory Sync (SCIM)
 - Update account
 - Create team